 – Right, so right now we’ve got about 12,000 users on the platform.

 – Sharing parking spaces, but we’ve been very focused in terms of launching in various markets.
 So, started in Bundi, then went around some universities, hospitals, and yeah, right now we’ve got about 1,500 parking spaces being shared, primarily in Sydney and the plan is to hopefully expand into Brisbane and Melbourne in the next 12 months.

 – Thanks for today, it’s been fun.
 Coffee, breakfast, as your host.

 – Thank you.

 – Two coffees, there ain’t one for you.

 – That’s all right, I’m still not a coffee fan.
 I wanted to thank you for coming on today.
 Before I let you go and drop you back to your beautiful blue house, tell me about the future, where will Share With Oscar be in the next five to 10 years?
 What happens to parking when autonomous vehicles hit the mainstream?

-– And these are all pick up and drop off zones, and vehicles will have, these autonomous vehicles will actually have to park in private parking spaces with the right infrastructure, where there’s chargers, so I think there’s very much a place for parking in the future.
+– And these are all pickup and drop off zones, and vehicles will have, these autonomous vehicles will actually have to park in private parking spaces with the right infrastructure, where there are chargers, so I think there’s very much a place for parking in the future.

 – You speak about the early days, you know, coupling customer feedback with promotion as well, what do you guys–